punica-box/tutorialtoken-box/README.md

 Now, we have a brief answer, “Start from Punica Box.

 Punica Box is an example Ontology application and/or boilerplate that puts complimentary tools and libraries into a single, easily-downloadable package.
 Every Punica Box comes with libraries and tools already preinstalled, code that uses those libraries and tools, external scripts (if necessary), as well as helpful README's and documentation.
-All Punica Boxes are directly integrated into the OBox command line, and you need only type `punica unbox <box name>` to download and prepare your box of choice.
+All Punica Boxes are directly integrated into the Punica command line, and you need only type `punica unbox <box name>` to download and prepare your box of choice.

-Before we begin a wonderful journey, ensure you've installed the latest version of OBox before opening your first box.
+Before we begin a wonderful journey, ensure you've installed the latest version of Punica before opening your first box.

 ### 4.3.
 Unboxing the dApp